-Performance Target Outcome AVIATION: ACHIEVED: Annual CAA Audit & Major Findings to be NIL No major findings reported (2020: NIL) AGED CARE OCCUPANCY: ACHIEVED: The annual percentage occupancy to be no less than 95%.
-99.% (2020: 99.6%) SWIMMING POOL - Pool Safe Accreditation ACHIEVED: Maintain Pool Safe Accreditation Pool Safe accreditation was awarded April 2021 (March 2020) Swimming Pool Users Satisfaction: NOT ACHIEVED: Pool user satisfaction with the provision of quality swimming or exercise experience to be no less than 85% Satisfaction Survey not carried out as part of WDC Resident Survey BACHES ON ROAD RESERVE: ACHIEVED: The annual number of licenses to occupy to be greater than 70.
+Performance Target Outcome AVIATION: ACHIEVED: Annual CAA Audit & Major Findings to be NIL No CAA Audit during the year (2021: NIL) AGED CARE OCCUPANCY: ACHIEVED: The annual percentage occupancy to be no less than 95%.
+98% (2021: 99) SWIMMING POOL - Pool Safe Accreditation ACHIEVED: Maintain Pool Safe Accreditation Pool Safe accreditation was awarded April 2022 (April 2021) Swimming Pool Users Satisfaction: NOT ACHIEVED: Pool user satisfaction with the provision of quality swimming or exercise experience to be no less than 85% Pool closed due too long for Project and aged facilities cited BACHES ON ROAD RESERVE: ACHIEVED: The annual number of licenses to occupy to be greater than 70.
 85 Signed agreement to occupy.
-(2020: 85) 11 signed agreements seasons sites: (2020: 11) 19 signed agreements - other occupations (2020: 19) JACKSONS BAY WHARF: ACHIEVED: The annual percentage of commercial fishing vessels who use the wharf with Licenses to occupy > 90% 100% of the major fishing vessels: (2020 100%).
-This excludes casual users.
-LEASEHOLD PROPERTIES: ACHIEVED: The annual percentage of leasehold properties available for lease to be => 80% 83% (2020 83%).
-A total of 18 WDC properties are managed of which 15 properties are leased TENANT SATISIFICATION: NOT ACHIEVED: Tenant satisfaction with the provision of the company's aged care rental housing greater than or equal to 95%.
-Tenant Satisfaction Survey not carried out due to August 2021 Lockdown (2020: 98% August 2020) TIME LOST THROUGH INJURY: Loss Time injuries will be ZERO ACHIEVED: Zero time lost (2020: 0) HOKITIKA WILDFOODS EVENT ATTENDANCE: ACHIEVED: Attendance numbers to be 4,000 Numbers achieved (2020: Achieved) HOKITIKA WILDFOODS EVENT RESIDENT SATISFACTION NOT ACHIEVED: Resident satisfaction of the festival to be 85%.
-Resident Satisfaction survey not carried out with the WDC Resident Surveys (2020: Not included)
+(2021: 85) 11 signed agreements seasons sites: (2021: 11) 22 signed agreements - other occupations (2021: 19) LEASEHOLD PROPERTIES: ACHIEVED: The annual percentage of leasehold properties available for lease to be => 80% 86% (2021 83%).
+A total of 22 WDC properties are managed of which 19 properties are leased TENANT SATISIFICATION: ACHIEVED: Tenant satisfaction with the provision of the company's aged care rental housing greater than or equal to 95%.
+97% .
+(2021: Tenant Satisfaction Survey not carried out due to August 2021 Lockdown ) TIME LOST THROUGH INJURY: ACHIEVED: Loss Time injuries will be ZERO Zero time lost (2021: 0) HOKITIKA WILDFOODS EVENT ATTENDANCE: NOT ACHIEVED: Attendance numbers to be 4,000 Festival not held due to Traffic Light system HOKITIKA WILDFOODS EVENT RESIDENT SATISFACTION NOT ACHIEVED: Resident satisfaction of the festival to be 85%.
+Resident Satisfaction survey not carried out due Festival not being held (2021: Resident Satisfaction survey not carried out with the WDC Resident Surveys)